brunoton/return-to-consciousness/complete-essay-jcs.md

 ## Part VII: Empirical Evidence {#part-vii-evidence}

 *While philosophical argumentation provides the logical foundation for consciousness-first metaphysics, empirical evidence offers compelling support.
 This section synthesizes key categories of well-documented phenomena that consistently resist materialist explanation while aligning naturally with idealist principles.
 We examine this evidence in order of empirical robustness—from widely accepted anomalies to more controversial phenomena—showing how consciousness-first frameworks provide more coherent explanations than brain-based theories.
-The cumulative pattern suggests consciousness transcending physical boundaries is not merely possible but empirically indicated.
-For detailed case studies, methodological analysis, and full engagement with alternative explanations, see [Appendix I](#appendix-i-anomalies).*
+The cumulative pattern suggests consciousness transcending physical boundaries is not merely possible but empirically indicated.*

 ### Mind's Direct Influence on Matter